TeKrop/overfast-api/README.md

 ### API Cache and Parser Cache

-OverFast API includes a cache stored on a **Redis** server, and divided in two parts :
+OverFast API integrates a **Redis**-based cache system, divided into two main components:
-* **API Cache** : a very high level cache, linking URIs (cache key) to raw JSON data.
-When first doing a request, if a cache is available, the JSON data is returned as-is by the **nginx** server.
-The cached values are stored with an arbitrary TTL (time to leave) parameter depending on the called route.
+- **API Cache**: This high-level cache associates URIs (cache keys) with raw JSON data.
+Upon the initial request, if a cache entry exists, the **nginx** server returns the JSON data directly.
+Cached values are stored with varying TTL (Time-To-Live) parameters depending on the requested route.
-* **Parser Cache** : a specific cache for the parser system of the OverFast API.
-When an HTML Blizzard page is parsed, the parsing result (JSON object) is stored, in order to minimize calls to Blizzard when doing a request with filters.
-The value is refreshed in the background before its expiration.
+- **Parser Cache**: Specifically designed for the API's parsing system, this cache stores parsing results (JSON objects) from HTML Blizzard pages.
+Its purpose is to minimize calls to Blizzard servers when requests involve filters.
+The cached values are refreshed in the background prior to expiration.

 Here is the list of all TTL values configured for API Cache :
 * Heroes list : 1 day